 Many cross-country ski manufacturers still prefer wood as the inner core, whereas there is another section of XC ski manufacturers that vouch for foam.

-With wood as the inner core, the ski manufacturers need extreme precision while matching the amount, type, style, and cut of the wood used in each pair of skis.
+With wood as the inner core, the cross country ski manufacturers need extreme precision while matching the amount, type, style, and cut of the wood used in each pair of skis.
 It is extremely important as some slight mismatch can result in skis in both your legs acting in an entirely different manner.
-Since you are at a high speed while skiing, this factor is of utmost importance as you do not want both the skis to perform in different ways.
-Normally, beech, poplar, Okoume, and ash tree woods are used to manufacture wood-based XC skis.
+Since you are at a high speed while cross country skiing, this factor is of utmost importance as you do not want both the skis to perform in different ways.
+Normally, beech, poplar, Okoume, and ash tree woods are used to manufacture a wood-based cross country ski.

-On the other hand, many skis were replaced by a foam core.
-The foam based inner core makes the cross-country skis lighter than their counterparts.
-Also, the construction of a foam-based ski is relatively easier as it absorbs different vibrations and facilitates the manufacturer in designing the curves.
-And since most of these foam-based cores are made from polyurethane, these skis end up costing less than the wooden ones.
+On the other hand, many cross country skis were replaced by a foam core.
+The foam based inner core makes the cross country skis lighter than their counterparts.
+Also, the construction of a foam-based cross country ski is relatively easier as it absorbs different vibrations and facilitates the manufacturer in designing the curves.
+And since most of these foam-based cores are made from polyurethane, these cross country skis end up costing less than the wooden ones.

-You must have also heard about another material used in the skis – the aluminum-cored skis.
+You must have also heard about another material used in the cross country skis – the aluminum-cored skis.
 In these skis, the aluminum metal is patterned in the form of a honeycomb.
-The positive aspect of these strong aluminum-based skis is that they are lighter as compared to the wooden-core ones, but are way better in terms of flexibility.
+The positive aspect of these strong aluminum-based cross country skis is that they are lighter as compared to the wooden-core skis, but are way better in terms of flexibility.

-The exterior part of all the skis can be manufactured using either fiberglass, carbon fibers, or epoxy.
+The exterior part of all cross country skis can be manufactured using either fiberglass, carbon fibers, or epoxy.

-The base of cross-country skis – the bottom part of the skis that touch the snowy slopes – is generally made using polyethylene.
-The downside of using polyethylene base in cross-country skis is that it gets damaged to scratching.
-When you are on a cross-country ski adventure, skiing alongside stones and ice, resulting in constant friction on this base, and as a result, the polyethylene base gets scratched.
+The base of cross country skis – the bottom part of the skis that touch the snowy slopes – is generally made using polyethylene.
+The downside of using polyethylene base in cross country skis is that it gets damaged to scratching.
+When you are on a cross country ski adventure, skiing alongside stones and ice, resulting in constant friction on this base, and as a result, the polyethylene base gets scratched.
 Also, the harsh UV rays break down polyethylene.
-For this reason, you must have noticed that many ski repairing companies and skiers themselves use a polyethylene candle wax to fix these scratches.
+For this reason, you must have noticed that many ski repairing companies and cross country skiers themselves use a polyethylene candle wax to fix these scratches.

 The edges of your cross-country skis are generally made of metal, primarily steel.
 This provides extra strength to your cross-country skis.